vivens-dev/CSharpJump/NOTE5_CONDITIONALS_CONTROL_FLOW.md

     - `||` - Logical or -> Returns True if one of the statements is true
     - `!` - Logical not -> Reverses the result, returns the False if the result is true

+## Switch Statement
+- The switch statement is ideal for few values while `if else` should be used for complex comparisions with comparison and logical operators
+- Inside `case` you need `return` or `break`